Confirmed Definitive Map Modification Orders and Public Path Orders

 The following public rights of way have been dedicated by agreement:

-Please contact the Regulation Team for more information about any of the above Orders.
+Please contact the Definitive Map Team for more information about any of the above Orders.